open/close all folders

 - The Marvel Universe has several:

-- X-Men villain Apocalypse can make anything from Battering Rams and saw blades to Energy Weapons from his arms, which are part of his highly advanced Celestial Powered Armor.
+- X-Men villain Apocalypse can make anything from Battering Rams and saw blades to Energy Weapons from his arms.
+He uses his Master of Your Domain mutant ability to create them, but they get that techno-organic look thanks to his highly advanced Celestial Powered Armor.

 - The X-Men's own Random can also turn his arms into guns.
 Like, really huge ones.
 It's pretty weird-looking when he does it.